-After marvelling at the sculptures around Piazza del Popolo, board the electric bus no. 117 which will take you along the famous route Via dei Corso, passing thru Piazza Venezia, The Forum and the Colosseum.
-Via dei Corso is also the main shopping street so you might wish to walk for some window shopping.
+After marvelling at the sculptures around Piazza del Popolo, walk along the main shopping street, Via dei Corso, passing thru Piazza Venezia, the Forum and the Colosseum.
 At Piazza Venezia, look for the monument of the first King of United Italy, Vittorio Emmanuel II, and the Mussolini balcony.

 Trastevere.
 This former ghetto is filled with small, inexpensive shops, eclectic restaurants, and great gelato places with plenty of entertainment afterwards.
 It has the largest concentration of restaurants in Rome.

-– Buy 1-day ticket for 24-hour unlimited rides to the metro, bus, tram and electric bus.
+– Buy 1-day ticket for 24-hour unlimited rides to the metro, bus and tram.
 Rome is a big city and not easy to walk on the cobbled streets.

 – If you are visiting in the summer, Rome could be a burner so wear light clothing, a hat and water bottle.
 No problem repleneshing it as free drinking fountains are virtually everywhere in the city.

 – Avoid the Termini station late at night as it will be occupied by undesirables.

 Read my Rome experience: What I saw in Rome

 – o – o – o – o –

 If you are spending more than 3 days in Rome, you can do a sidetrip to both Pisa and Florence in a day!